gopichaithanya/esb-bpm-example/README.md

 If the account creation request is approved, the account is created on SAP.
 If it's not, the fact is logged on the applications logs.

+On the other hand, if the opportunity was closed LOST, depending on the region of the associated account in Salesforce, the fact is logged to a file on the local filesystem, or to a local MySQL database.

 4. Architecture and implementation details
 ------------------------------------------